mining-also-crafting/NHC/README.md

 The default main menu hotkey is `F8` instead of `H + C`. \
 The default toggle hotkey is `F6` instead of `H`.
+Toggle the Light Level Overlay with `F7` by default.

 Default
 - player coordinates.